amellnik/Julia-Node-stack-demo/README.md

 # Julia-Node-stack-demo

 This is a very minimal example of a node website that uses a julia backend via [node-julia](https://www.npmjs.com/package/node-julia) to perform some calculation.
-Upload a two-column csv and number of groups to run Clustering.jl's kmeans on it.
-The results are logged to the javascript console because I haven't gotten around to having it do real output yet.
+Upload a two-column csv and input a number of groups to run Clustering.jl's kmeans on it.
+The results are plotted using [Plotly.js](https://plot.ly/javascript/).

-The input page uses [Skeleton](http://getskeleton.com/) which is awesome.
+The styling is done using [Skeleton](http://getskeleton.com/).

 ### Setting up